الْمَاضِيُّ الْمَبْنِيُّ لِلْمَعْلُومِ

 Number of Letters in the Verb

-Arabic فِعْلٌ (verb) are built from root letters, usually three letters but can come with additional letters.
+In Arabic, a فِعْلٌ (verb) is derived from root letters, most commonly three root letters, though some verbs contain more.
 We will discuss them later in the course.